Positivity of the CM line bundle for families of K-stable klt Fano varieties: Introduction

 \end{remark}

-\begin{remark} One could make definition \autoref{eq:CM_definition_intro} also without requiring flatness.
+\begin{remark} One could make definition \autoref{eq:CM_line_bundle_log} also without requiring flatness.
 We do not know if \autoref{thm:semi_positive_no_boundary} holds in this situation.
-Nevertheless, we note that it would be interesting to pursue this direction for example for applications to Mori-fiber spaces with higher dimensional bases (see \autoref{cor:bounding_volume}).
+Nevertheless, we note that it would be interesting to pursue this direction for example for applications to Mori-fiber spaces with higher dimensional bases, see \autoref{cor:bounding_volume}.

-Also we expect that the reduced fiber assumption of point \autoref{itm:semi_positive_no_boundary:big} of \autoref{thm:semi_positive_no_boundary} can be removed, as we needed it for technical reasons (certain base changes over movable curves are nice), and also because the conjectured $K$-semi-stable reduction should eliminate it. \end{remark}
+Also we expect that the reduced fiber assumption of point \autoref{itm:semi_positive_no_boundary:big} of \autoref{thm:semi_positive_no_boundary} can be removed, as we need it for technical reasons, namely we want the base changes over normalizations of general elements of movable families of curves to be nice, and also because the conjectured $K$-semi-stable reduction should eliminate it.
+Here, $K$-semi-stable reduction means the conjecture that $K$-semsitable families of Fano varieties over function fields of DVR's can be extended over the DVR after a finite base-change. \end{remark}